Motiejus/hooks/README.md

 The bot will start downloading (cloning if it is new, fetching otherwise) the repository `git@github.com/spilgames/rebar.git`.

-Then the repository can be safely and speedily be served locally.
+Then the repository can be safely and speedily served locally.

 ### Usage